Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Lo mein with shiitakes, carrots and bean sprouts

-Lo mein is a Chinese noodle dish, and while chow mein is more popular in the UK, lo mein is definitely the healthier alternative.
-In a chow mein, the noodles are fried, whereas, in a lo mein, the noodles are tossed or stirred.
+While chow mein is more popular in the UK, lo mein is a healthier alternative.
+This is because the noodles are fried in a chow mein, whereas, in a lo mein, the noodles are tossed or stirred.

-This vegetarian lo mein recipe from Eating Well is a great way to make sure you’re getting enough veggies in.
+This vegetarian lo mein recipe from Eating Well is a great way to make sure you’re getting lots of veggies.
 It’s packed with shiitakes, carrots, and bean sprouts.

-A sauce made from sesame oil, soy sauce, and sriracha ensures every mouthful is deliciously sweet and spicy.
+A sesame oil, soy sauce, and sriracha sauce means every mouthful is deliciously sweet and spicy.

 14. Indian chana masala